firstcontributions/first-contributions/README.md

 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.

 Open a terminal and run the following git command:
+(On windows, you can use the command prompt by going on to the windows icon and typing run, then type "cmd" which opens the command prompt)

 ```
 git clone "url you just copied"